duckdb/duckdb-web/docs/sql/functions/nested.md

 [[1, 2], [3, 4], [5, 6], [7, 8]]
 ```

-The behavior of the flatten function also has specific behavior when handling `NULL` values
+The behavior of the flatten function also has specific behavior when handling `NULL` values:
 ```sql
 -- If the entire input to flatten is NULL, return NULL SELECT flatten(NULL);